cedricg-mirror/cedricg-mirror.github.io/_posts/2025-03-03-TinyTurla.md

 [RET] 0x7fff33b86a45 in [tinyturla.dll]
 ```

-Once the file download succesfuly, the malware reports back to the C2 :
+Once the file has downloaded succesfuly, the malware reports back to the C2 :

 ```html
 [ * ] [pid 0x250][tid 0x990] c:\windows\system32\svchost.exe